40 ADHD-Friendly Tips for Getting Things Done

-Schedule sex.
+> Schedule sex.
 Disorganization, distraction, and busy lives mean we aren’t organized enough for one of the most important activities in our relationship.
+Scheduling can help manage ADHD and sex.
 Set specific dates for sex, then put a reminder (or two!) in your phone or calendar, so you don’t forget.
 What’s less romantic: scheduling sex or never having it?!

 Nancy A. Ratey

 > Get organized ahead of time.
 I set the table the night before for breakfast, prepare any ingredients ahead of time, and place them in plastic bags.
 All I have to do the next day is throw them in the pot, pan, or microwave.

 > Never lose your keys again.
 I attach my car keys to (or place them near) one of the items that I take with me when running errands — letters, to-do list, clothes for dry cleaning — so I don’t forget them.
 Before taking a walk, I place the house keys in my shoes.